carissalow/rapids/docs/setup/configuration.md

     ```

 ??? info "Optional: Migrating participants files with the old format"
-    If you were using the pre-release version of RAPIDS with participant files in plain text (as opposed to yaml), you can run the following command and your old files will be converted into yaml files stored in `data/external/participant_files/`
+    If you were using the pre-release version of RAPIDS with participant files in plain text (as opposed to yaml), you could run the following command, and your old files will be converted into yaml files stored in `data/external/participant_files/`

     ```bash
     python tools/update_format_participant_files.py